 We fit the model to 1992-2006 Eurostat data.
-In order to implement the model, we need to choose variables that proxy for the delivery costs, τ{od} , impeding service exports from country o to country d.
-We follow standard practice in assuming that $\ln(1 + \tau{od})$ is linear in log geographic distance, $\ln D{od}$, and a vector of indicator variables designed to measure the trade-fostering linkages, \mathbf{L}{od} , between the origin and destination country.
-We augment this specification by including the difference in time zones between origin and destination, denoted Δ{od} , which anecdotal accounts suggest to be especially important for service trade.
-Adding an error term, u{od} , to represent a potentially large set of additional between the aggregate predictions of a model with discrete choice of the best variety versus a model where expenditures are spread over all varieties was initially demonstrated in Anderson et al. (1992).
+In order to implement the model, we need to choose variables that proxy for the delivery costs, $\tau{od}$ , impeding service exports from country o to country d.
+We follow standard practice in assuming that $\ln(1 + \tau{od})$ is linear in log geographic distance, $\ln D{od}$ , and a vector of indicator variables designed to measure the trade-fostering linkages, $L{od}$ , between the origin and destination country.
+We augment this specification by including the difference in time zones between origin and destination, denoted $\Delta{od}$ , which anecdotal accounts suggest to be especially important for service trade.
+Adding an error term, $u{od}$ , to represent a potentially large set of additional hot worm the aggregate predictions of a model with discrete choice of the best variety versus a model between the aggregate predictions of a model with discrete choice of the best variety versus a model where expenditures are spread over all varieties was initially demonstrated in Anderson et al. (1992).